How Past Wind Farm Technology

 Transformed Into Modern Energy

 Wind is a powerful force.
 It can move everything from pinwheels and water to cars and buildings.
 Wind has also been used to create technology and is arguably one of the oldest human technologies.

 When most people think of wind technology today, they think of wind turbines and wind farms.
-As a group of wind turbines, wind farms create electricity and act as a power plant.
+As a group of wind turbines, wind farms create electricity and act as power plants.

-As we move away from heavy reliance on fossil fuel, the future of power generation will likely involve fields of wind turbines.
+As we move away from heavy reliance on fossil fuels, the future of power generation will likely involve fields of wind turbines.

 History of Wind Turbines

 One of the earliest wind turbines was constructed by Professor James Blyth of Glasgow in 1887.